-As I reflected on this experience I turned to the literature to look at the third most common health practitioner in North America after doctors and dentists; the Chiropractor.
+As I reflected on these reports I turned to the literature to look at the third most common health practitioner in North America after doctors and dentists; the Chiropractor.
 The truth is I have known for some time that Chiropractors provide treatments for newborns and children but have been somewhat oblivious as to what services they can offer.
 My curiosity was piqued by finding that Chiropractors have been treating newborns for difficulties with breast-feeding.
 Before I turn to the evidence for such practice it is worthwhile reviewing what Chiropractic is based on.

 Chiropractic is actually a relatively new field having been developed by D.D.
 Palmer in 1895, who was a magnetic healer.
 He believed that many diseases were caused by joint subluxations of the vertebrae, which would lead to interruptions of neurological impulses thus creating disease.
 Having said that the indications for Chiropractic have expanded over time as the profession has developed.
 While initially practiced in adults the use of such manipulations has expanded over time to include children some as young as newborns.
 One such goal is to improve success with breastfeeding and a sample manipulation is shown in this video: